wchichih/linux-on-matebook-14-2022/README.md

 ### Sleep

-can't wakeup from sleep, maybe it is because that the nvme has entered power saving state before rest filesys sync the data to nvme.
+Can't wakeup from sleep.
+All hardware is waking up except SSD drive, maybe it is because that the nvme has entered power saving state.

 ```
 Supported Power States